LearnersGuild/learnathon/README.md

 Thank your pair for working with you, shake hands or give them a high five, and move on to your next pairing session!

+## Re-Attempt

 ---

 ## Resources

+### Challenge

+When you join the game, your facilitator will provide a link to the challenge used.

+In the meantime, you can work on the [example challenge][example-challenge-gist].
+It's similar to what you will encounter during the actual game.

+### Feedback Log

+When you join the game, your facilitator will provide a link to the Feedback Log.

+It will cover similar information to the list of [essential skills](#essential-skills)

 ### Pre-Game Tutorials